Code-Institute-Submissions/alexandergrib-ms1_submission/README.md

 ### As a new customer:

-- As a user, I want have easy and intuitive navigation through the website
+- As a user, I want to have easy and intuitive navigation through the website
 - As a user, I want to be able easily access contact details
 - As a user, I want to see relevant information about products offered on the website
 - As a user, I want to see reviews about products offered which would help me make my decision about specific item I may be interested.
 - As a user, I want to find out more about how tea was discovered

+---

 # Structure of the website

 The website is set up to be used on as many devices as possible, this includes small mobile phones as well as extra-large 4k tv screens.
 Website has to be easy to navigate between sections by clicking required link in the navigation bar.
 Also includes easily accessible "contact me" form with acknowledgement message after completing and send.